Classic cars in Cuba are also an essential part of its history.

 Thousands of these new American cars began to be imported into Cuba by enterprising entrepreneurs in the 1950s.

-Several models of brands such as Chevy, Pontiac, Ford, Cadillac, Buick, Plymouth, Studebaker, Packard, among many others, became common on Havana's streets.
+Various models of brands such as Chevy, Pontiac, Ford, Cadillac, Buick, Plymouth, Studebaker, Packard, among many others, became commonplace on the streets of Havana.
 According to statistics, in the 1950s there were more Cadillacs per capita in Havana than in New York.

-These cars landed in Cuba during the time of Fulgencio Batista, who ceded Havana to test and promote the cars that would later be marketed in and from the USA.
+These cars landed in Cuba during the time of Fulgencio Batista, who ceded Havana to test and promote the cars that would later be marketed in and from the US.

 Many of them remained in Cuba and today they make up the fleet of luxury cars that give life and color to the streets of Havana.